mpodlasin/mpodlasin-website/src/pages/articles/iterables-and-iterators.md

 You will see people very often confusing iterators and iterables.

-Although that's a mistake and I was trying to carefully differentiate between the two in this article, there *is* an argument for using those names sort of interchangeably.
+Although that's a mistake and I was trying to carefully differentiate between the two in this article, I think I know one of the main reasons why people confuse them so often.

 It turns out that iterators... are sometimes iterables as well!